burlster1980/arupcodev060/content/getting-started/adding-links.md

 	<div class="rich-text">
 		<div class="reveal rich-text__content">
 			<h5><a id="external" name="external"></a>Adding links to external pages - pages not on arup.com</h5>
-			<p>If you wish to link to a page that doesnt reside on arup.com then you will need to follow the steps below:</p>
+			<p>If you wish to link to a page that doesn't reside on arup.com then you will need to follow the steps below:</p>
 			<ul>
 				<li>Locate the text you wish to add a link to - click in front of the first word, and then, holding down your mouse button, drag your cursor across all the words you wish to include in the link</li>
 				<li>Click on the icon highlighted in the image below - and a popup will open</li>